Carb Counter Resource

 - Fats: Fats don't have any carbs in them, so they all count as 0 carbs.
 This would include butter, vegetable oils, lard, tallow, coconut oil, palm oil and bacon fat.

-- Dairy Products: Diary products are generally lower carb, as long as you stick to the full fat varieties.
-Milk has the most carbs; yogurt and cottage cheese have less, and the firm and hard cheeses having the least carb.
+- Dairy Products: Dairy products are generally lower carb, as long as you stick to the full fat varieties.
+Milk has the most carb.
+Yogurt and cottage cheese have less, and the firm and hard cheeses having the least carb.
+Very high fat cheese such as brie is very low in carb.

 - Nuts And Seeds: Some nuts are low in carb, while others are high.
 It's a good idea to track the amounts and types you eat, as they are also high in calories.